maciejsmieja/Frontend-Mentor---Four-card-feature-section-solution/README.md

 - BEM Methodology
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 This is my first project published on GitHub.
 I made it so that I could check and train my skills gained from courses.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 I am going to practice more in order to enhance my abilities in HTML and CSS.
 Certainly I will do more projects in future.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author